odieste/empiricalSECourse/Data_Analysis_1.md

 % Data Analysis 101
-% Parallel experiments
+% The Empirical Commons
-% Oscar Dieste
+% October 20th, 2015

 # Goal
 - Experiments don’t have to be complicated.
 They can be so simple as comparing a pair of techniques